alexan0218/AforAwful/Convergence_of_Iterative_Method/readme.txt

 4.The scatterplot chart is in the Excel file ("Convergence of iterative methods data.xlsx")

 5.The written part is in the Word file ("Convergence_of_iterative_methods.docx")

+6.javac *.java -> java IterativeMethods

+  By doing this, a txt file will be generated